FAQ for Prospective Students

 Q: What kind of transportation is available throughout campus and the city?

 A: RIT has a shuttle system that services all university-owned housing.
 As the housing is mostly on the fringes of campus, and off campus in some cases, this service is meant to provide a convenient way for students to get to the center of campus.
-In addition, some of the shuttle routes have stops off-campus, such as at the nearby Marketplace Mall
+In addition, some of the shuttle routes have stops off-campus, such as at the nearby Marketplace Mall.
+Note that RIT shuttle schedules are different during the week and on weekends, and also vary based on time of day.
+The Rochester Genesee Regional Transit Authority (RGRTA) provides routes to Marketplace Mall, as well as Southtown Plaza, Wal-Mart, and Target.
+For more information and links to maps and schedules, go to the RIT Transportation page or the RGRTA RTS page.

 Q: Is there a physics graduate program at RIT?

-A: No, but some graduate level physics courses are offered.
+A: Not yet, but some graduate level physics courses are offered.
 AST is an interdisciplinary program focused around astronomy.
-A Master’s program in Physics is in development;
+A Master’s program in Physics is in it's second year.
+A PhD program for Physics is currently in development.

 Q: How many students are at RIT?